Let's revisit some of the natural and effective finishes we have used for centuries as well as some of the new zero-VOC options.

 Auro Natural Paints - (Natural Source, Clay-Based Paint) available online, ships to US and Canada.

-AFM makes MetalCoat Primer (zero-VOC), the Mythic Primer above can be used on metal.
+AFM makes MetalCoat Primer (zero-VOC), the Mythic Primer above can be used on metal (now out of business).
 For small applications, you could try non-toxic DecoArt No-Prep Metal Paint.

 Plaster is applied directly to earthen walls or pumice-crete.